maxgalbu/adonis5-jwt/README.md

 [![npm-image]][npm-url] [![license-image]][license-url] [![typescript-image]][typescript-url]

 Add JWT authentication to Adonisjs v5.
+Thanks to @alex-oliveira for the starting implementation!

 ## Installation